-6. Is it illegal to dispose of recyclables without properly wrapped in designated bags/ affixed with designated labels?
+6. Is it illegal to dispose of recyclables without properly wrapped in designated bags/affixed with designated labels?
 Besides, if the premises have already participated in the food waste collection and recycling program, is it necessary to first wrap the source-separated food waste in designated bags and wait for the collection of food waste collectors?

 Properly recycled recyclables are not subject to MSW charging.
 If the premises properly separate the food waste, those food waste delivering to food waste recycling facilities is not subject to MSW charging, as in the case that MSW charging is not applicable to properly recycled recyclables by members of the public.
-Thus, if the premises have already participated in the food waste collection and recycling program, the food waste to be collected by the food waste collector are not required to be wrapped in designated bags
+Thus, if the premises have already participated in the food waste collection and recycling program, the food waste to be collected by the food waste collector are not required to be wrapped in designated bags.

-Management Staff of the Premises/ Cleansing Contractors/ Cleansing Workers reasonable precautions and exercised all due diligence to avoid committing the offence" (see Section 2.3 for details of statutory defences)?
+Management Staff of the Premises/ Cleansing Contractors/ Cleansing Workers 7.
+What specific measures can management staff of the premises, cleansing contractors and cleansing workers take to establish the statutory defence of having taken "all reasonable precautions and exercised all due diligence to avoid committing the offence"18 (see Section 2.3 for details of statutory defences)?